This Vegan German Potato Salad is so easy to make, nobody will believe it’s vegan and hits the spot!

 Prepare The Potatoes

-- Wash potatoes thoroughly.
-Bring potatoes to a boil in salt water (add 1 tablespoon of salt to water).
-Boil until they are done (a fork can go through easily), about 30 minutes, depending on the size of your potatoes.
+- Wash potatoes thoroughly, peel, cut larger potatoes into smaller pieces (2-4).
+Bring potatoes to a boil in salted water (add 2 tablespoons of salt to water).
+Boil until they are done (a fork can go through easily), about 30-45 minutes, depending on the size of your potatoes.

 - Once potatoes are done, drain the water and let the potatoes cool down.